jd1100/SophosCentral-Powershell/README.md

 - ``-enable`` -> enable tamper protection
 - ``-disable`` -> disable tamper protection
 ### Get-SophosEndpoints
+Enumerates all endpoints from the sophos central console.
+Additionally this cmdlet attempts to remove any duplicate endpoints.
 #### usage
 - ``-sophosApiResponse`` -> specifies a hashtable object that contains all the information needed for making api requests
   - > Note: even if not supplied, the cmdlet will attempt to authenticate on its own